AnnaKus5/ArticleSchema/README.md

 node index.js
 ```

-3. The processed HTML will be saved to `article.html`
+3. The processed HTML will be saved to `article.html`.
+You can paste it into `podglad.html` to preview the result.

 ### Image Generation (generateImages.js)